 Sachsenhausen had a complex structure, with various areas dedicated to specific functions:

-- Appellplatz: The assembly ground where roll-call formations were held, often accompanied by brutal punishments or executions.
+- Appellplatz: The assemble ground where roll-call formations were’label withmaid severe punish or executions .

 Surviving Sachsenhausen